laravel/vapor-docs/1.0/resources/queues.md

             - invoices
 ```

-### Ensuring Unique Queue Names Across Projects and Environments
+### Queue Names Should Be Unique

 When using custom queue names, it is important to ensure the names are unique between projects and environments.
-One way to achieve this is to use the `SQS_SUFFIX` environment variable in each environment.
-For instance, you can add suffix values such as `-staging` and `-production` to the `SQS_SUFFIX` environment variable, and append it to the queue names specified in your vapor.yml file.
-A sample configuration is shown below:
+For instance, you can add suffix values such as `-staging` and `-production` to the queue names specified in your application's `vapor.yml` file:

 ```yaml
 id: 2